Why Real Estate

 7 Reasons to Invest in India

-Here are at least seven reasons why India is a seriously compelling story for investors:
+Here are at least seven reasons why India is a seriously compelling story for investors:1.
+Size of India

 India's GDP is currently US$1.3 trillion, making it the 8th largest economy in the world.
 However, in PPP terms, which recognises India's low cost base, the GDP notionally rises to three times this amount (US$3.8 trillion) which places it on a similar size to Japan and, by 2013, it will become the third largest economy in the world (after the USA and China) in PPP terms.
 However, despite representing 7.5% of Global GDP (on a PPP basis) in 2010, India attracts less than 0.5% of investment inflows.
 An anomaly which is unlikely to continue for much longer!